Key Takeaways

 Get those four right and you protect margin while you build rank, which is the whole game in a category where clicks are not getting cheaper.

-If you want a second set of eyes on where your budget is leaking, the team at Amplivus reviews wellness and supplement accounts tier by tier and shows you the specific moves before you spend another dollar.
+If you want a second set of eyes on where your budget is leaking, Amplivus reviews wellness and supplement accounts tier by tier.
+Start with a free PPC audit, or book a strategy session to map your next tier before you spend another dollar.

 Authoritative Resources

-- Amazon Ads (Sponsored Products) - official product documentation: ad formats, bidding, and the Amazon Ads Console.
+- Amazon Ads, Sponsored Products.
+Official documentation on ad formats, bidding, and the Amazon Ads Console.

-- Structure/Function Claims - U.S. FDA: rules on permitted supplement claims and the DSHEA disclaimer.
+- U.S. FDA, Dietary Supplements.
+Rules on permitted structure/function claims and the DSHEA disclaimer.

-- Dietary Supplement Health and Education Act (DSHEA) - Wikipedia: the law governing supplement marketing claims.
+- Wikipedia, Dietary Supplement Health and Education Act (DSHEA).
+The law governing supplement marketing claims.

-- Health Products Compliance Guidance - FTC: advertising substantiation standards for supplements.
+- U.S. FTC, Health Products Compliance Guidance.
+Advertising substantiation standards for supplements.

 Frequently Asked Questions?